ChrisH2727/Milestone-3/README.md

 The collections **source** and **user** provide the two main data repositories with collections **department**, **location**, **laboratories**, **encapsuationtype** and **security group** providing a repository for constant data.

-The collection **source history** and **login history** provide a an activity log allowing admin users to determine which users have loaned sources and how frequently the site is being visited.
+The collection **source history** and **login history** provide an activity log allowing admin users to determine which users have loaned sources and how frequently the site is being visited.

 The collection **isotope** is considered to be semi permanent data.
 Over time changing usage patterns may result in some sources of specific isotope type being removed from circuation.